FranciscoRodrigues94/Cybersecurity-Portfolio/Project-01_VM-Webserver/README.md

 ## Overview
 In this project, I set up a virtualized environment using VirtualBox and Ubuntu to host a simple web server.
-The goal was to learn the basics of virtualization, system installation, networking, and service configuration.
+The goal was to learn the basics of virtualization, system installation, networking, service configuration, and the use of Linux commands.
-This was my first practical lab for building cybersecurity skills.
+This was my first practical lab for building cybersecurity skills after the theoretical introduction to such domains throughout my Google Cybersecurity Course.

 ---